 Why Does A Rug’s Material Matter?

-The rug’s fiber materials impact its appearance, quality, texture, and price.
-Always ask your retailer if the rug is made of wool, and then ask what type of wool it’s made from.
+The fiber materials used in the rug have an impact on its appearance, quality, texture, and pricing.
+Always inquire if the rug is made of wool, and if so, what kind of wool it is made of.

-Rugs made with high-quality and high-fashion materials (such as New Zealand wool and wool/bamboo silk blends) will likely carry higher prices, due to higher quality
+Note: Rugs manufactured of high-quality and high-fashion materials (such as New Zealand wool and wool/bamboo silk blends) will almost certainly cost more.

 Why Does Rug Style Matter?